Keviro/community-server-docs/Writerside/topics/rules/rules.md

    > Open conflicts are not allowed, and we reserve the right to temporarily ban players for such disputes.
    > {style="tip"}

-5. **Boosting and IRL Trading aren’t allowed.** Each player may only have **one account**.
-Second accounts to farm money or other resources aren’t allowed.
-Additionally, any trading between players may only be conducted with items and [currencies][economy] available on the server.
+5. **Boosting and IRL trading are strictly prohibited.**
+   Each player is allowed to have **only one account**.
+The use of second accounts to farm resources, money, or other advantages is forbidden.

+   Any trading between players may only involve items and [currencies][economy] available on the server.

-6. **Moderators and admins have the final say**, even if it contradicts the rules.
-   We don’t want long discussions.
-   If you’re asked to stop doing something, simply stop instead of arguing.
-   There is likely a reason for it.
+   Additionally, players or their friends are not allowed to join the server solely to drop items in, for example, an Advent calendar, and then immediately disconnect without a genuine intent to actively participate in the gameplay.
+If it is discovered that players and/or their friends are exploiting such mechanics, both will face a ban.

 > As soon as you enter the server, you automatically confirm that you have read and accepted the rules.
 >